-Actio on: We will develop a Community Golf Development Plan to encourage particip ation scho ool, community and club golf 82 Develop a Golf Development Plan which sets a shared set of objectives, performance indicators and monitoring systems in relation to school, community and club golf on: We will develop a Sports Coaching Strategy that will identify the progression SDM ssroots activity to c Conversations around this have started to take place between The Trust, the golf clubs, Grange Academy, Active schools and Scottish Golf to develop a youth section. dation skills for priority sports, coach education and employment r noni gra 551 0005 activity to c no participation for priority sports and win incroduce 84 Establish a Coaching Development working group with all key stakeholders represented SDM 0 The ActiveEA group will become the platform for this to be established through a sub-group.
+Actio on: We will develop a Community Golf Development Plan to encourage particip ation scho hool, community and club golf 82 Develop a Golf Development Plan which sets a shared set of objectives, performance indicators and monitoring systems in relation to school, community and club golf SDM Conversations around this have started to take place between The Trust, the golf clubs, Grange Academy, Active schools and Scottish Golf to develop a youth section. on: We will develop a Sports Coaching Strategy that will identify the progressior dation skills for priority sports, coach education and employment n from gra rassroots activity to club participation for priority sports and will introduce 84 Establish a Coaching Development working group with all key stakeholders represented SDM The ActiveEA group will become the platform for this to be established through a sub-group.
 85 Develop a district wide sports coaching strategy which sets a shared set of objectives, performance indicators and monitoring systems in relation to all sports and activities SDM The Trust's key sports will be Swimming, Gymnastics, Golf, Athletics, Multi sports and mini-movers.
-86 Develop a subsidised coach education programme with integrated volunteer hours SDM 87 Introduce a coaching programme with 3 annual blocks for each priority sport SDM • A recruitment fair is being planned for Q3 to try and recruit coaches to allow the programme to develop into other areas of East Ayrshire.
-88 Develop a partnership with each club associated with priority sport SDM Actio on: We will develop a plan for Outdoor Learning that introduces young people to o outdoor experiential learnin ng 89 Increase participation in outdoor learning activities by 5% based on 2019 figures as a baseline LDM We hosted, in partnership with Ayrshire Orienteering Club (AYROC), the Scottish Sprint Championships at Dean Castle Country Park, using our newly established orienteering routes.
-The event at the Country Park comprised of races held for junior under 12's through to 'Hypervet 75+' Successful completion of Natural Health Programme involving the 1 st Cohort of children working with Child and Adolescent Mental Health Services (CAMHS) and family groups from Alzheimer Scotland.
+86 Develop a subsidised coach education programme with integrated volunteer hours SDM 87 Introduce a coaching programme with 3 annual blocks for each priority sport SDM A recruitment fair is being planned for Q3 to try and recruit coaches to allow the programme to develop into other areas of East Ayrshire.
+88 Develop a partnership with each club associated with priority sport SDM Actio on: We will develop a plan for Outdoor Learning that introduces young people to o outdoor or, experiential learning 89 Increase participation in outdoor learning activities by 5% based on 2019 figures as a baseline LDM We hosted, in partnership with Ayrshire Orienteering Club (AYROC), the Scottish Sprint Championships at Dean Castle Country Park, using our newly established orienteering routes.
+The event at the Country Park comprised of races held for junior under 12's through to 'Hypervet 75+' Successful completion of Natural Health Programme involving the 1st Cohort of children working with Child and Adolescent Mental Health Services (CAMHS) and family groups from Alzheimer Scotland.
 Funding evaluation report submitted to HLF and document was well received by funders.
 All outcomes achieved, leading to the continuation of programme with both groups.
 During July and August the Countryside Ranger team led five guided walks in the Country Park for an English Language Learners Group.
 Participants came from China, Syria, Iraq and India.
 The seasonal walks covered a variety of themes including foraging, plant identification, woodland animals and pond dipping.
 Junior Ranger and Squirrel Club resumed in September offering an interactive programme focusing on nature, conservation and biodiversity.
 We are pleased to report that two of the youngsters involved in the Natural Health Project have now joined the Junior Rangers, demonstrating the positive impact the project has had on their self-confidence and wellbeing.
 90 Organise an annual outdoor learning school holiday programme LDM 179 young children and young people gained free access to our summer programme at the Dean Castle Country Park that centred on Biodiversity, Activity and Wellbeing.
 91 Participate annually in Playday LDM Event did not take place due to Covid-19 restrictions 92 Support 3 schools each year in the development of outdoor learning initiatives LDM Countryside Rangers supported the following Outdoor Learning initiatives this period: Kilmarnock Academy- John Muir Trust programme with young people with behaviour issues James Hamilton- Primary 7 stage Galston PS - 4 week 'Stig of the dump' project Ayrshire College lecturers with weekly training sessions for a Forest Kindergarten module.